Section 2.4.3 Wireless Technologies Lab – DIY Directional Antennas Project 2024: Build Phase and Testing

 Resources:

-• See PowerPoint presentation: 1.1.2 – Encapsulation and Decapsulation.pptx
+• See PowerPoint presentation: 2.2.2 – Bandwidth Management.pptx

 Assignment:

-1. Begin reading the 1.1.2 – Encapsulation and Decapsulation.pptx presentation.
-This lesson will introduce you to what encapsulation and decapsulation is, and how it works with the OSI model we studied yesterday.
+1. Begin reading the 2.2.2 – Bandwidth Management.pptx presentation.
+This lesson will introduce you to bandwidth management and how it helps improve network performance.

 Objective: